-Net sales of the Cold Remedy segment in 2004 were comparable to the same period in 2003.
-Sales activity for the segment was assisted by a strong performance in the fourth quarter of 2003 and this momentum has been maintained during 2004.
+Net sales of the Cold Remedy segment in 2004 were adversely affected by the discontinuation of the Cold-Eeze(R) nasal spray product resulting in a reduction to net sales of approximately \$974,000 in anticipation of future customer returns of the product.
+Excluding the discontinuation effects of the nasal product, the remaining Cold Remedy products' net sales exceeded the comparable 2003 period possibly due to the momentum maintained during 2004 from the strong performance in the fourth quarter of 2003.
 The Cold-Eeze(R) products continued to be supported by the Company in the period through co-operative advertising programs with our customers.

-The reduction of net sales reported by the Health and Wellness segment in 2004 is attributable to the effect of a decline in the number of active domestic independent representatives, which was partially offset by increasing international net sales contributing \$896,000 during the second quarter of 2004 compared to \$195,000 for the comparable period in 2003.
+The reduction of net sales reported by the Health and Wellness segment in 2004 is attributable to the effect of a decline in the number of active domestic independent representatives, which was partially offset by increasing international net sales contributing \$619,876 during the third quarter of 2004 compared to \$478,377 for the comparable period in 2003.